iechor/docs/content/security/for-admins/group-mapping.md

 When you opt to disable JIT provisioning in your SSO connection, the following actions occur:

-1. Checks if there's an existing Docker account with the email address of the user that just authenticated.
+1. Checks if there's an existing iEchor account with the email address of the user that just authenticated.

-   a) If no account is found with the same email address, it creates a new Docker account using basic user attributes (email, name, and surname).
+   a) If no account is found with the same email address, it creates a new iEchor account using basic user attributes (email, name, and surname).
 Authentication with SSO generates a new username for this new account by using the email, name, and random numbers to make sure that all account usernames are unique in the platform.

    b) If an account exists for this email address, it uses this account and updates the full name of the user’s profile if needed.